fsoubes/FilterRank/rank_filters.md

 **Figure XX.
 BoxPlot of the benchmark data collected for 100 iterations, OS : Windows 8.1 6.3, Java: 1.8.0_131, vm: 25.131-b11 Oracle Corporation.

 # 4.Discussion

+ Four rank filter functions have been studied, the median, minimun, maximun and variance one.
+Each one of them have a particular effect.
+The median filter is used to remove speficic noise like salt and pepper.
+The min/max filters are used to show the darkest/brightest points in an image, and are often used before a skeletonize function, at last the variance filter is mainly use to distingish the edges.
+The results of the benchmark shows that the median filter function has the most complex algorithm beause due to the longest time's execution.
+The max/minx filter functions have quite the same algorithm and this one is less complex than the median one.
+At last, the variance filter function algorithm is the fastest one between those studied.
 # 5.Conclusion

 ## References